Manage your customers through the API or Commerce Manager.

 If you have an existing customer who does not have a password, you can add the password field using the

-You can generate a customer token for existing customers by using a combination of their email and password.
+You can generate a customer token for existing customers by using a combination of their email and password, or by using single sign-on with OpenID Connect.
+For more information, see Single sign-on with OpenID Connect.

-Use a customer token when you don’t have full read/write access to the API (implicit token type) and you want to authenticate your customers through email and password.
+Use a customer token when you don’t have full read/write access to the API (i.e., you are using the implicit token type) and you want to authenticate your customers through email and password.
 Authenticated customers can access and manage their own details, such as address and orders.

 Use a customer token to: